 Author: Sym Yeow for Digital Democracy

 A recent study conducted by The Australian Women and Digital Health Project, indicates how women are using health-related technologies to seek information more than men.
-The focus group provides valuable insight on the health-related information that women use and find most helpful, which can assist digital marketers in understanding how to properly communicate with this group.
+The focus group provides valuable insight into the health-related information that women use and find most helpful, which can assist digital marketers in understanding how to properly communicate with this group.
 This goes beyond just searching for information for themselves, with many women looking for information regarding someone they may care for, i.e. a parent, a child, a partner.

 Previously, people looking for health-related information would refer to websites and online discussion forums.
-However, the world wide web has advanced with Wi-Fi and social media, alongside wearable devices and mobile apps.
+However, the worldwide web has advanced with Wi-Fi and social media, alongside wearable devices and mobile apps.
 Now more than ever, information is easy to access and ready to be used.
 The expectation now for patients, is to become digitally engaged by actively using these platforms to connect with each other and to find information.

-Women who are active information seekers are using health related digital platforms for the following:
+Women who are active information seekers are using health-related digital platforms for the following: